UMEP-dev/UMEP-Docs/docs/source/Getting_Started.rst

 Adding missing Python libraries and other OSGeo functionalities
 ---------------------------------------------------------------

-Some of the plugins in the UMEP tool requires some Python libraries such as **scipy** and **pandas** that might not been included when you installed QGIS.
-If so, it is necessary to install them to make this plugin work.
+If a Python library for some reason is missing you can manually install libraries on your system.
 Below are instructions on how to this for different operation systems.
 The same procedures can also be used to obtain other tools and functionalities from the OSGeo repository.